 Constable & Robinson is awarded 2012 Independent Publisher of the Year at both the Bookseller awards and the IPG awards, as well as Trade Publisher of the Year and the Ingram Digital Publishing Award.
 Success is repeated the following year, winning the 2013 IPG Trade Publisher of the Year and 2013 Ingram Digital Publishing Award.

 Constable & Robinson's Right Way imprint is joined by the respected How To Books list, offering inspirational guidance and advice on a multitude of subjects.

-Constable & Robinson continues into the 21st century as a truly independent company.
+Constable & Robinson continues into the 21st century as part of Little, Brown Book Group.

 We publish a varied list of fiction and non-fiction titles as hardbacks, paperbacks and ebooks.
 Our non-fiction list includes current affairs, history and biography, psychology, self-help and illustrated titles while our fiction includes literary novels and a growing selection of genre fiction from Corsair and Canvas, with a sprinklng of young adult fiction from Much-in-Little.